RY997/Thesis/thesis.typ

 Considering the performance and robustness of the project, we decided to implement the second approach.
 However, due to time constraints, we did not achieve the new storage method.
 It will be included in future work.

-== Subsytem Decomposition

-As an integral subsystem of Artemis, Iris plays a pivotal role in enhancing the overall user experience by meticulously analyzing exercises and user requests to generate highly-targeted suggestions.
-Functioning in harmony with two other essential subsystems—namely, the Git service, responsible for managing the code repositories of the programming exercises, and Pyris, which acts as the intermediary for user requests and responses from the LLM—Iris forms a dynamic trio to empower Artemis with advanced capabilities.

-The Git service ensures seamless access to a comprehensive array of programming exercises, fostering a diverse and engaging learning environment.
-Meanwhile, Pyris acts as the communication bridge between Artemis and the LLM, efficiently handling requests and relaying responses in a timely manner.

-This intricate network of subsystems communicates seamlessly, as illustrated in <subsystem-component>, with the exchange facilitated through dedicated APIs and employing the versatile REST interface and websocket service.
-The utilization of JSON serialization further streamlines the data exchange process, ensuring efficiency and compatibility across all components.
-This collaborative approach enables Artemis to deliver a sophisticated and responsive platform, seamlessly integrating Iris's analytical prowess with the expansive exercise repositories managed by the Git service and the dynamic communication capabilities of Pyris.

-#figure(
-  image("figures/subsystem.svg", width: 80%),
-  caption: [
-    Subsystem decomposition diagram: Overview of the interaction between Iris, Artemis and Pyris
-  ],
-) <subsystem-component>

-=== Artemis Server
-The Artemis Server, meticulously crafted using Java and Spring Boot, stands as a cornerstone in the endeavors discussed within this thesis.
-Iris, a pivotal subsystem, is integrated into the Code Editor and uses Iris code editor session to manage the interactions between Code Editor and Iris, observed within the Code Editor component, as exemplified in @server-component.
-For seamless user interaction, the message resource and session resource expose pertinent REST endpoints, allowing users to perform actions such as creating a code editor session and communicating with Iris (FR1), as well as executing individual steps of an exercise plan (FR5).

-@server-class offers a static structural overview of the server classes related to the IrisCodeEditorSessionService, a critical class for Iris Chatbot functionality, presented as a UML class diagram.
-The IrisCodeEditorSessionService relies on the IrisSettingsService to fetch the currently configured guidance template for the course in which the user is engaged.
-It further utilizes repository classes to locate and validate sessions, messages and exercise plan steps.
-Message storage is facilitated by the IrisMessageService, while communication with Pyris is managed through the IrisConnectorService to obtain a response from LLM.
-This response is parsed and subsequently relayed to the user via the IrisWebsocketService.
-This intricate interplay of services underscores the comprehensive functionality of the Artemis Server, particularly in the context of Iris and its dynamic integration within the Code Editor.

-#figure(
-  image("figures/artemis-server-component-d.png", width: 80%),
-  caption: [
-    Subsystem decomposition of the Artemis Server and Iris subsystem ],
-) <server-component>
-#figure(
-  image("figures/server-class.svg", width: 80%),
-  caption: [
-    Class diagram of Iris code editor session (server) ],
-) <server-class>

-=== Artemis Client
-@client-class provides insight into the static structure of client classes involved in the Iris Code Editor project.

-The client-side IrisCodeEditorWebsocketService plays a pivotal role in receiving messages from the server through a WebSocket connection, subsequently exposing them via an observable stream.
-The CodeEditorInstructorAndEditorContainerComponent, representing the Code Editor, subscribes to this stream.
-Beyond message handling, this component, assisted by the ProfileService and IrisSettingsService, ensures that Iris is enabled both in Artemis and the current course.
-It selectively displays the Iris button and chat window only if these conditions are met.

-The CodeEditorInstructorAndEditorContainerComponent then forwards WebSocket messages to the IrisChatbotWidgetComponent via IrisCodeEditorChatbotButtonComponent for presentation to the user.
-Importantly, the IrisChatbotWidgetComponent possesses the capability to send message requests to the server through the IrisHttpCodeEditorMessageService, with these requests being received by the IrisCodeEditorMessageResource.
-In the meanwhile, IrisStateStore keeps track on the status of the session and stores the messages continuously.
-This intricate interplay of client classes ensures a seamless and responsive integration of Iris features within the Code Editor component.

-#figure(
-  image("figures/client-class.svg", width: 80%),
-  caption: [
-    Class diagram of Iris code editor session (client) ],
-) <client-class>

-=== Pyris
+== Pyris

 In our pursuit of optimizing the response format for the specific needs of the code editor use case, we have undertaken a crucial modification in Pyris.
 This enhancement involves the creation of a novel message endpoint /api/v2/messages tailored to our requirements.
 In contrast to the conventional response format, which typically returns only the 'response' variable,  our new endpoint is designed to yield all content generated within a guidance program.
+For example, if the generated variables from LLM looks like this: {contextfile: this is a test context file, response: this is a test response}, the initial system endpoint (/api/v1/messages) will return {response: this is a test response}, but the new endpoint will return all content of the generated variables {contextfile: this is a test context file, response: this is a test response}.

 This alteration is particularly impactful for the code editor use case, providing a more comprehensive and nuanced insight into the guidance program's outcomes.
 By retrieving all content, we ensure that every element generated by the guidance program is accessible, facilitating a richer and more detailed understanding for further processing.